 I have kids in the house and they can be PICKY eaters – will they like these recipes?

 While I can’t speak for kids, I can say that my husband and I have tried many of these recipes and we have LOVED every.single.one of them.
-I even make these dishes when we have guests over, and I’ve had several people ask for the recipe themselves.
+I even make these meals when we have guests over, and I’ve had several people ask to get the recipe.

-However, for kids, here’s what Tiffany (the creator of Eat at Home Meal Plans) has to say:
+For kids, however, here’s what Tiffany has to say:

 How can I know that meal planning really saves money?

-Think about this – you’re standing in your kitchen and it’s 5 pm.
-The kids are all hungry and everyone in the house is asking the same question.
-“What’s for dinner?
-And WHEN are we going to be eating?!”
+Picture this – you’re standing in your kitchen and it’s 5 pm.
+The kids are all hungry and everyone in the house is asking the same question:

-Your husband is going to be home from work soon, and you know he will be hungry, too.
+Your husband is going to be home from work soon, and you know he’s going to be hungry.

 One of two things happen –

 - You go to the grocery store to get 2 or 3 ingredients for dinner.
-By the time you get to the checkout you’ve filled a small basket full of food (you saw some sales that you couldn’t pass up on, or just saw some food that looked good, or you can’t remember whether or not you have that food at home so you grab it just to be safe).
+By the time you get to the checkout you’ve filled a small basket full of food (you saw some sales that were just too good to pass up – and you’re hungry).
 The grocery bill that should have been less than $10 is now more than $50.
-You beat yourself up on the inside a little bit, then go home to start cooking dinner, already exhausted and a bit grumpy.
+You beat yourself up on the inside a little bit, then go home to start cooking dinner, already exhausted and grumpy.